 Paperwork and legal: Organize your paperwork before you deploy.
 Proper legal arrangements can improve your military readiness and Military OneSource’s financial and legal services can help.
 Active and retired service members are eligible for free legal assistance — preparing wills, appointing powers of attorney, document translation and more — at your installation’s legal assistance office.

-Housing and moving: The Relocation Assistance Program office and the Defense Finance and Accounting Service can assist you with your housing allowance or help your family with a move.
+Housing and moving: Your Relocation Assistance Program service providers and the Defense Finance and Accounting Service can assist you with your housing allowance or help your family with a move.
 The Relocation Assistance Program helps families navigate moving-related challenges by providing counseling, planning assistance, information, referrals, and education on how to reduce the stress and increase the benefits of military life and frequent moves.
 You can also access Plan My Move to help make moving easier.

 Service members and their families may face a variety of challenges throughout the deployment cycle as they adjust to separation and changes in family dynamics and responsibilities.
-Deployment Service Providers and Leaders, Military and Family Support Centers, Reserve Component Family Programs, and Military OneSource are available to provide support through every step of the deployment cycle.
+The installation Military and Family Support Centers and Reserve Component Family Programs, as well as Military OneSource are available to provide support through every step of the deployment cycle.
 Other resources include:

 - Operation Homefront can help service members and their families during various stages of the deployment cycle.